Flexible and high performance porcelain paving grout for porcelain paving

 - Slowly add the measured amount of powder.

-- Mix for 2 minutes using a drill and mixing paddle or plasterers’ whisk, until a smooth creamy consistency is reached.
+- Mix for 2 minutes using a drill and mixing paddle, plasterers’ whisk or similar, until it reaches a smooth creamy consistency.

 - Re-mix for 2 minutes.
 This process allows the polymer additives to dissolve and activate.
 Do not re-wet or add too much water as this may cause a weakening of the grout and may also lead to discolouration in the form of efflorescence.